 Most Sjogren’s patients have some sort of dysautonomia, often undiagnosed.
 This is why it is so important to learn about this topic.
 Sjogren’s was repeatedly mentioned during the conference.
 It is the number one autoimmune cause of POTS (postural orthostatic tachycardia syndrome).

 Why is dysautonomia so often overlooked?
-This is a neglected area of medicine.
+This is a neglected area of medicine, regardless of the underlying cause.
 Many rheumatologists are not familiar with dysautonomia and may not recognize even severe cases.
 This happened to me when I first developed POTS.
 When rheumatologists don’t know to look for it or how to look for it, they don’t find it.
 Sjogren’s patients often need to drive the effort to get diagnostic tests and referrals to specialists who understand dysautonomia.
 This is usually a neurologist, but it could be a neurogastroenterologist, a cardiologist, or a primary care provider who has a special interest in the topic.